TPP Banner

 Receipt

-As you can clearly see, the unit came with the ball-tops removed from the sanwa joysticks and where protected from top intrusion by some cardboard.
+As you can clearly see, the unit came with the ball-tops removed from the Sanwa Joysticks and were protected from top intrusion by some cardboard.
 Screwing them on was easy.
 One thing I was disappointed in was the lack of instructions, (Chris assures me he usually ships products with instructions but at the time was experiencing printer issues).

 Inside the Super Single (Plus)*: